Schrodingerscat00000/hands-on-volunteering-platform/README.md

 ## Features
 - Volunteer event listing and registration
+- Login and User Profile
 - Community help requests with comments
 - Team creation with dashboards and leaderboards
-- Volunteer hour logging with peer/auto-verification
-- Point system and certificate generation

 ## Database Schema
 Users